liztarantola/liftoff-assignments/P2-Project_Outline/README.md

 - TDD in Spring
 - Embedding maps/connecting to APIs
 - Implementing a rating/star system for object instances
+- A broader knowledge of Bootstrap features and how to implement them
+- Group project Git workflow

 ## Project Tracker